gblach/Sunmachine-A2-fw/README.md

 # Sunmachine-A2-fw
-Firmware for the [Sunmachine-A2-pcb](https://github.com/gblach/Sunmachine-A2-pcb) board.
+The firmware for the [Sunmachine-A2-pcb](https://github.com/gblach/Sunmachine-A2-pcb) board.
 It allows to control WS2812, SK6812 or similar LED strips via Bluetooth LE.
 It supports both RGB and WWA LEDs.
+Boards with this firmware can be controlled using the [Sunmachine-app](https://github.com/gblach/Sunmachine-app) mobile app.

 ## Installing pre-built firmware
 Pre-built firmware is saved in [Sunmachine-A2-fw.hex](Sunmachine-A2-fw.hex) file.